11 Most Interesting Colombian Christmas Traditions

 7. Who Brings Gifts to the Good Children in Colombia on Christmas?

-You might be asking yourself if they believe in Santa Claus in Colombia or who brings gifts to the good children in Colombia on Christmas.
+You might be asking yourself, do they believe in Santa Claus in Colombia or who brings gifts to the good children in Colombia on Christmas.

-8. Where Do Children Find Their Christmas Gifts in Colombia?
+8. When and Where Do Children Find Their Christmas Gifts in Colombia?

 If you’re wondering where do children find their Christmas gifts in Colombia, the answer is usually under the tree, similar to where we always had our presents in the US.